faasm/faasm/docs/benchmarks.md

 To spawn a large number of workers we can do the following:

 ```
-# Run as root to dodge any user-specific process/ thread limits
-sudo su
 source workon.sh

 # Spawn lots of workers in one terminal (will wait until killed)
+./bin/spawn_faasm.sh 65000

+# Print thread count
-inv spawn-faasm 50000
+inv faasm-count

 # Check resources

-# Make sure lock file definitely gone
+# Kill and check
+pkill -f bench_mem
-inv kill-faasm
+inv faasm-count
 ```

-When pushing workers over 10000 you need to force Redis to accept more connections either using the client or by editing `/etc/redis/redis.conf`:
+If there is enough memory on the box, both Faasm and Docker will eventually be limited by the     max threads in the system (`cat /proc/sys/kernel/threads-max`).

+### Redis

+Although it shouldn't be involved in the capactiy benchmark, Redis has a default limit of 10000 clients.
+To raise this you can use the client or edit `/etc/redis/redis.conf`:

 ```
 # Redis clients
 redis-cli
 config set maxclients 50000

-# Launch Faasm workers
-inv spawn-faasm 20000
 ```

-If there is enough memory on the box, both Faasm and Docker will eventually be limited by the     max threads in the system (`cat /proc/sys/kernel/threads-max`).

 ## Throughput